Skip to content

 On Mac: Click Spotify in the menu bar > uncheck Offline Mode

-If you listen to Spotify while traveling, check whether you can actually listen to Spotify on a plane with your current plan and downloaded tracks.
+If you stream Spotify while traveling, also confirm you can listen to Spotify on a plane with your current plan and downloaded tracks.

 #Can Streaming Quality Settings Cause Skipping?

 Yes.
-Setting your streaming quality to “Automatic” lets Spotify adjust the bitrate based on your connection speed.
-When your connection fluctuates, the app sometimes misjudges the available bandwidth and causes gaps.
+The “Automatic” quality setting lets Spotify adjust the bitrate based on your live connection speed.
+When the connection fluctuates, the app sometimes misjudges the available bandwidth and pauses long enough to feel like a skip.

 On mobile: Tap the gear icon > Audio quality > set Wi-Fi streaming and Cellular streaming to High or Very High